Northern Star Council: Camps

 Buckskin is the oldest sub-camp within Many Point, and is a short walk from the administration area.
 Troops that camp in Buckskin stay in one of 13 troop sites, each containing multiple patrol sites.
-There is also a site called All Star, where Scouts, both boys and girls, may come independent from troops.
+There is also a site called All Star, where Scouts, may come independent from troops.

 Buckskin is unique from the other camps for its dining hall, where Scouts and staff are fed, and therefore not required to cook their own food.
 The sub-camp is home to one of Many Point's three climbing towers and one of three 25 ft water trampolines.